IanCaio/Blog/_posts/2018-01-21-making-comment-sections-with-staticman-part-3.markdown

 However, when you have 5 or more nested comments there will be no more left padding.
 This is to prevent the inner comments to run out of space when you nest several levels of comments.
-When you have 8 comments nested, they will move to the right up to the 5th, and then just be aligned vertically up to the 8th.
+For example, when you have 8 comments nested, they will move to the right up to the 5th comment, and then just be aligned vertically from there up to the 8th.

 ```
 |_1st comment